 Req?
-Parameter Description ✓ 01 Application Code Select the List of Values to find your application. ✓ 02 Word Process Extract Enter the number corresponding to the extract Option needed: 0 - Banner "printed" letter (default) 1 - Microsoft Word "download" file 2 - WordPerfect "download" file Choosing 1 or 2 produces an output file that contains a header record containing all of the variables that are used in the letter and the records for each ID in the population separated by commas.
-The name of the file that is produced is the name of the letter with the extension. doc.
-Example: James Quick's letter would be JQ_LETR.doc. √ 03 Print ALL Pending Letters Enter Y to print all pending letters for the application code.
+Parameter Description × 01 Application Code Select the List of Values to find your application. ✓ 02 Word Processor Extract Option Enter the number corresponding to the extract needed: O - Banner "printed" letter (default) 1 - Microsoft Word "download" file 2 - WordPerfect "download" file Choosing 1 or 2 produces an output file that contains a header record containing all of the variables that are used in the letter and the records for each ID in the population separated by commas.
+Note: If this option is 1 (Word) or 2 (WordPerfect), you do not need a #DT paragraph. ~ 03 Print ALL Pending Letters Enter $\gamma$ to print all pending letters for the application code.
 Note: When running GLBLSEL from the operating system only , you can process all pending letters in a single application.
 When running from job submission, you will be able to print only a single letter code for each run.
 Enter N to print a specific letter.
-The default 04 Letter Code value is N .
-Enter the letter code of the letter to be printed.
+The default value is N .
+04 Letter Code Enter the letter code of the letter to be printed.

 Req?
-Parameter Description

-05 Sort Variable To sort the printed letters in a specific order, enter

-the name of a variable that determines the order.
+Parameter Description 05 Sort Variable To sort the printed letters in a specific order, enter the name of a variable that determines the order.
 The sort variable must be contained in the letter.

-Note: If using the download option, this

-parameter will be left blank.

-✓ 06 Term Code Required for the Student System only.
-All other

-systems use the default value of 999999.

-✓ 07 Module Code Enter the one character module code associated

-with the letter being produced.
-This code updates

-the print date of published materials in the mail

-table that matches the module code entered and

-produces a list of the recipients and their

-materials in the report control information.

-Published materials are items that are sent to

-individuals but are not printed by Banner Letter

-Generation, such as college catalogs, sports

-brochures, and preprinted forms.

-A Admissions

-B Billing

-C Constituent

-G Gifts/Pledges

-F Registration

-H History

-R Recruiting
+Note: If using the download option, this parameter will be left blank. ✓ 06 Term Code Required for the Student System only.
+All other systems use the default value of 999999. ✓ 07 Module Code Enter the one character module code associated with the letter being produced.
+This code updates the print date of published materials in the mail table that matches the module code entered and produces a list of the recipients and their materials in the report control information.
+Published materials are items that are sent to individuals but are not printed by Banner Letter Generation, such as college catalogs, sports brochures, and preprinted forms.
+A Admissions B Billing C Constituent G Gifts/Pledges F Registration H History R Recruiting